-- (e) Government Fixed Income Securities-Government Fixed Income Securities are valued at the net asset value per share multiplied by the number of shares held as of the measurement. - (f) Other category includes money market funds and equity securities / international companies and mortgagebacked securities.
+(e) Government fixed income securities held by pension plans in the United Kingdom are valued at the net asset value per share multiplied by the number of shares held as of the measurement date.

+(f) Other category includes other investments for pension plans in the International subsidiaries.